mikepqr/algorithms/dpv/README.md

-# Solutions and notes on Algorithms by Dasgupta, Papadimitriou and Vazirani
+Algorithms by Dasgupta, Papadimitriou and Vazirani